 Frequently Asked Questions - Features

 We've all heard it countless times: Certain bird species mate for life, including geese, swans, cranes and eagles.
 It's a true statement, for the most part, but it's only part of the story.
-Lots of monogamous bird species cheat, and some "divorce"—but at rates much lower than humans.

 Is it true that a baby bird touched by a human will be abandoned by its parents?
 Can an owl spin its head completely around?
 Do goatsuckers really suck goat milk?
 Find out the truth behind these myths and more.